WHO WE ARE

-Natalie has authored numerous scientific research articles, reviews, and commentary pieces, and chaired international seminars and summits.
-Her work has been highlighted by Science, Nature, Oregon Public Radio, CBC radio, Pacific Standard Magazine, and National Geographic.
-She teaches environmental ethics at the Center for Bioethics at Harvard Medical School and guest lectures at Yale University and MIT.
-She is a visiting scholar at the Hastings Center, an associated scholar at the Yale Interdisciplinary Center for Bioethics, and collaborates extensively with the Yale Program in Biomedical Ethics.
-Before founding Editing Nature as an Associate Research Scientist at the Yale School of Forestry & Environmental Studies, Natalie completed postdoctoral training at Yale Medical School, received her PhD in cellular, molecular, and medical biosciences from Columbia University, an MS in human nutrition and metabolic studies from Columbia University, and her BS in human anatomy and cell biology with a minor in international development studies from McGill University in Canada.
+Natalie has authored numerous scientific research articles, reviews, and commentary pieces, chaired international seminars and summits, served on expert panels, and contributed to UN mandated documents.
+Her work has been highlighted by The New York Times, Science, Nature, NPR, CBC Radio, Pacific Standard Magazine, and National Geographic.
+She lectures at the Center for Biomedical Ethics at Harvard Medical School.
+She served as the resident scholar in sustainability a the University of Illinois, a visiting scholar at the Hastings Center for Bioethics, and is an affiliate scholar at the Yale Program in Biomedical Ethics.
+She received her PhD in cellular, molecular, and medical biosciences and MS in human nutrition and metabolic studies from Columbia University and her BS in human anatomy and cell biology from McGill University.

 Vivian Vigliotti is a PhD Student in Health Services Research in the Robbins Institute for Health Policy and Leadership at Baylor University.
 Her research will combine healthcare, economics, and technology to aid elderly patients with chronic diseases and cancer to discover more efficient and educational choices in prevention and treatment methods.